radicalbit/helicon-python-quickstart/README.md

 ## Change the API version

-The main branch is always updated with the latest version of Helicon API.
+The main branch is always updated with the latest version of the Radicalbit Platform API.

 If you need to use an old version of the Helicon's API, you can switch between the project version using `git checkout tag_version`.

-You can refer to Helicon documentation for looking more in the depth over the version's features.
+You can refer to the Radicalbit Platform documentation for looking more in the depth over the version's features.

 ## Support